-There is only 1 lake abstraction in the catchment and this has not been designated as 'at risk'.
-As this abstraction does not represent a significant proportion of its corresponding resource it is unlikely to be affecting any aspect of shellfish water quality in this shellfish area.
+There are 3 abstractions in the catchment and none of them are 'at risk'.
+As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.